chrisdembia/opensim2git/README.txt

 5) Is it okay to lose the branches for the new CFSQP repository?
 6) Naming style for git tags referring to releases?
 I would prefer "v3.1.0", etc.

-TODO When we push our repository to GitHub, we get a few notices about how big the repository is:
-remote: warning: GH001: Large files detected.
-remote: warning: See http://git.io/iEPt8g for more information.
-remote: warning: File Documentation/OpenSim_Splash.psd is 65.68 MB; this is larger t han GitHub's recommended maximum file size of 50 MB
-remote: warning: File Documentation/OpenSim_Splash_2_2_1.psd is 65.66 MB; this is la rger than GitHub's recommended maximum file size of 50 MB
-remote: warning: File Documentation/Figures/CoverArt/OpenSim_Layers.psd is 65.05 MB;
- this is larger than GitHub's recommended maximum file size of 50 MB
- remote: warning: File Documentation/OpenSim_Splash_2_2_1.psd is 65.79 MB; this is la rger than GitHub's recommended maximum file size of 50 MB
- remote: warning: File Vendors/lib/Win32/VC8/OpenSim_SimTKmath_static_d.lib is 53.92
- remote: warning: File Vendors/lib/Win32/VC8/OpenSim_SimTKsimbody_static_d.lib is 50.
- 86 MB; this is larger than GitHub's recommended maximum file size of 50 MB
- remote: warning: File Vendors/lib/Win32/VC8/OpenSim_SimTKmath_static_d.lib is 60.48
- MB; this is larger than GitHub's recommended maximum file size of 50 MB
- remote: warning: File Vendors/lib/Win32/VC8/OpenSim_SimTKsimbody_static_d.lib is 50.
- 49 MB; this is larger than GitHub's recommended maximum file size of 50 MB
- remote: warning: File Vendors/lib/OpenSim_SimTKmath_static_d.lib is 60.48 MB;
- this i
- s larger than GitHub's recommended maximum file size of 50 MB
- remote: warning: File Vendors/lib/OpenSim_SimTKsimbody_static_d.lib is 50.46
- MB; thi
- s is larger than GitHub's recommended maximum file size of 50 MB

  Keep models or not?